jimdowling/hands-on-personalized-recommender/README.md

 - Clarification on concepts

 When having issues with [Hopsworks Serverless](https://rebrand.ly/serverless-github), the best place to ask questions is on [Hopsworks's Slack](https://join.slack.com/t/public-hopsworks/shared_invite/zt-1uf21vitz-rhHKNdIf8GEiOf1EJ6Wzsw), where their engineers can help you directly.

+## 🥂 Contributing

+As an open-source course, we may not be able to fix all the bugs that arise.

+If you find any bugs and know how to fix them, support future readers by contributing to this course with your bug fix.

+We will deeply appreciate your support for the AI community and future readers 🤗

 ## Sponsors